dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies22](/images/goalies22.png)

 Of course there are other ways to cluster starters.
-Here a tanglegram compares Ward's method, we've been discussing with complete linkage.
+Here a tanglegram compares Ward's method, we've been discussing, with the most entangled complete linkage and least entangled centroid linkage.

 ```r
 dend4 <- dends[[4]] %>%